The Man from the USSR and Other Plays: 'The Pole'

 'The Pole' is a one-act play in blank verse.
-It was written in 1923, when Nabokov was working as a farm labourer in France, and was first published August 14 and 16 in Rul' (The Rudder), a Russian newspaper of which Nabokov's father had become editor in 1920.
+It was written in 1923, when Nabokov was working as a farm labourer in France, and was first published on August 14 and 16 in Rul' (The Rudder), a Russian newspaper of which Nabokov's father had become editor in 1920.
 It was a response to Scott's diaries, which Nabokov had seen in the British Museum some years earlier.
 It depicts the deaths of last four members of Scott's crew, on their 1911/1912 expedition to the South Pole.
 Dmitri Nabokov described them, in the collection, as a 'deliberately free synthesis [...] not a journalistic reproduction'.

 The first production of 'The Pole' was probably in 1996, directed by Klaus Michael Grüber.
 It opened on September 28, 1996, at the Berlin Schaubühne, and was followed by 20 performances in October.
 It was performed in German, translated by German playwright Botho Strauß.